Hreinnr/TodoList/ReadME.txt

-ToDoList
+# ToDoList

-A simple todo list made with JS JQuery HTML CSS
+## A simple to do list made with JS JQuery HTML CSS

-Add to the list
+- Add to the list

-Remove from the list
+- Remove from the list

-Cross off the list
+- Cross off the list